ShadrackAdwera/ts-service-desk/README.md

 ## FUTURE IMPLEMENTATION

+- Multi tenancy support.
-- Multi tenancy support and which comes with ranged sharding.
+- Configure horizontal scaling through ranged sharding.
 - Role Based Access Control.
 - Manual assignment of tickets to agents - create a pool of users who are responsible for this.
 - Ticket Followers - Add more agents to a ticket.
 They should also be able to follow and resolve this ticket.
 - Bulk assign tickets to agents.
 - Rating system for agents.
+- Scalable Image / File uploads.
 - Add templates for creating and responding to tickets based on the category.
-- Switch NATS streaming server with Apache Kafka for message streaming service.
+- Switch NATS streaming server with Apache Kafka as a message broker.
 - Configure web sockets for communication between agents and users.
 - Cache aside implementation in agents ticket assigned service.
+- Wire up CI through GitHub Actions.

 ## License